- Types of CPT

 - Photocopy of paper or print-out of electronic Form I-94 (please click on the link for instructions)

 - Photocopy of the job offer letter from the employer.
 The letter must:

 - Include job title

-- Specify the employment address (street, city, state, and zip code)
+- Specify the street address where employment will take place (street, city, state, and zip code)

-- Specify if the employment is full- or part-time (if part-time, the number of hours per week you will work)
+- Specify number of hours per week you will work

-- Specify the exact dates of CPT employment (keep in mind that CPT can only be authorized one term at a time).
+- Specific start and end dates of CPT employment (keep in mind that CPT can only be authorized one term at a time).

-- Take the CPT Online Certification Course and print your course completion certificate.
+- Take the CPT Online Certification Course and print your course completion certificate (survey pages).

-- Gather the required documentation and bring your complete CPT request to the International Center during walk-in advising hours Monday-Friday between 1pm-4pm , or schedule an appointment with an advisor to submit your request.
+- Gather all required documentation (see above) and bring to the International Center during walk-in advising hours Monday-Friday between 1pm-4pm , or schedule an appointment with an advisor to submit your request.

 * Incomplete requests will not be accepted.

 - An International Center Advisor will review your application for eligibility.
 If approved, you will receive a new CPT I-20 showing work authorization.
 You will receive an e-mail once your CPT I-20 is ready for pick up in 1 – 2 weeks.